Nazar267/Nazar-Shuhovscky/README.md

-- 👋 Hi, I’m @NazarShuhovscky
+- 👋 Hi, I’m NazarShuhovscky
-- 👀 I’m interested in ... .NET Developer
+- 👀 I’m interested in Software Developing
-- 🌱 I’m currently learning ...ASP.NET
+- 🌱 I’m currently learning ASP.NET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...